Derived graded modules

 \section{Introduction}

-Graded modules over a graded ring appear in various mathematical contexts, such as algebraic geometry, commutative algebra, algebraic topology, and representation theory; For instance, one of the most fundamental forms of correspondence is that between graded modules on a graded ring and quasi-coherent sheaves on the projective spectrum of it.
+Graded modules over a graded ring appear in various mathematical contexts, such as algebraic geometry, commutative algebra, algebraic topology, and representation theory.
+For instance, one of the most fundamental correspondences is that between graded modules over a graded ring and quasi-coherent sheaves on the projective spectrum of the ring.

-To provide a flexible framework for modern applications, one effective approach is to generalize these notions to an \(\infty\)-categorical setting.
-In this direction, previous studies have successfully developed the theory of derived \(\setZ\)-graded modules over rings with trivial grading particularly for the study of filtrations and Rees constructions (see, for example, \cites{lurie2015Rotation,antieau2025Filtrations,moulinos2021Geometry,raksit2026Hochschild}\footnote{More generally, they consider the \(\infty\)-category of \(\setZ\)-graded objects of a given \(\infty\)-category.}).
-However, many geometric contexts---such as projective varieties in mixed characteristic---require a theory that accommodates both nontrivial gradings on a base ring and general grading groups including $\setZ^2$ and $\setZ[1/p]$.
+To provide a flexible framework for modern applications, it is natural to generalize these notions to an $\infty$-categorical setting.
+In this direction, previous work has developed the theory of derived $\setZ$-graded modules over rings with trivial grading, especially in connection with filtrations and Rees constructions (see, for example, \cites{lurie2015Rotation,antieau2025Filtrations,moulinos2021Geometry,raksit2026Hochschild}\footnote{More generally, these works consider the $\infty$-category of $\setZ$-graded objects in a given $\infty$-category.}).
+However, many geometric contexts---such as projective varieties in mixed characteristic---require a theory that accommodates both nontrivial gradings on the base ring and more general grading groups, such as $\setZ^2$ and $\setZ[1/p]$.